-Let’s take a closer look at what distracted driving is in practice, including the various types, and activities that commonly distract drivers, thereby increasing roadway dangers.
+Let’s take a closer look at what it is in practice, including the various types, and activities that commonly distract drivers, thereby increasing roadway dangers.

-Simply put, distracted driving is driving while performing another activity that diverts your attention from the task of driving.
+Simply put, this is driving while performing another activity that diverts your attention from the task of driving.

 If you tend to stay nervous or anxious because of an underlying reason, that can also distract you while driving and you should try different ways to stay calm behind the wheels.

 Secured with SHA-256 Encryption

 What are the types of distracted driving?